-I periodically return to the world headquarters of Becton Dickinson and Company (BD) in Franklin Lakes, New Jersey to clean and repair the world's largest wood sculpture of the Buddha.
+I periodically return to the world headquarters of Becton, Dickinson and Company (BD) in Franklin Lakes, New Jersey to provide maintenance for the world's largest wood sculpture of the Buddha.

 Wait a minute...New Jersey?
 Not somewhere in Asia?
 What's he doing in New Jersey?

 Completed in 1993, this astonishing sculpture was carved by a team of Japanese craftsmen following an age-old Buddhist tradition as a project of the Maryland Institute College of Art (MICA).
 It took over 2 years to complete.
 The plaque beside the immense sculpture reads:

 Yasuhiko Hashimoto, Jinichi Itoh & Isao Yanagimoto, 1990-1993 Alaskan yellow cedar, Japanese lacquer, gold leaf FUDO MYOH-OH (Immovable King of Light).

 Created by Japanese artists at the Maryland Institute College of Art, the Fudo represents a fierce and raging manifestation of the Buddha's power against evil.
 The warrior stands motionless and firm upon a rock ready to protect humans from their greed and negativity.

 He appears as he has for hundreds of years, holding a rope in his left hand to symbolize bondage to ego and self-indulgence.
 In his right hand he holds a sword poised to cut loose those bonds and all other impediments in the way of enlightenment.
 Ancient interpretations of Fudo Myoh-oh show him as a messenger of the Buddha and as such he is given a boyish body, but because he combats evil and symbolizes the destruction of wickedness, his face is filled with rage.